IowaScaledEngineering/ard-dccshield/README.md

 ## Getting Started

 At the bare minimum, you'll need to:
+ * Have a working knowledge of electronics and programming.
+The ARD-DCCSHIELD is a building block that provides an electrical interface between an Arduino and the DCC track signal, not a complete decoder.
  * Connect DCC track voltage should be connected to J7, the two-pin connector at the bottom of the board.
  * Configure JP4 (and possibly JP2, pins 1-2) to route the DCC signal to the appropriate Arduino digital I/O pin.
  * Provide power to the Arduino or configure JP5.